DNV RP-C201 Plate/Stiffener Buckling (2010)

 DNV RP-C201 Plate/Stiffener Buckling (2010) verifies structural stability for each structural member (plate and stiffener).
 Chapter 6: Buckling of unstiffened plates and chapter 7: Buckling of stiffened plates are implemented.

-To add DNV RP-C201 2010 standard execute- from the main menu.
-Alternatively, use the context menu:
+To add the standard executefrom the main menu:

 Plate and Stiffener Buckling Checks are calculated on Sections.
 With the help of Panel Finder tool, it is possible to automatically recognize Section and Plates with their dimensions.

 By default, All Sections are included in the selection but can be changed by pressing .
 If sections were not recognized press to run Panel Finder tool.

 Thickness Factor - increases each plate thickness (e.g. 1.1 increase on 10%) and decreases stresses;

 Calculations are performed for each element with converted stresses (into plate direction) or Plate Average Stresses and using Plate dimensions.

 Stress on Element - what stress to check.